Text copied to clipboard!

 Responsibilities

-• Conduct thorough searches of public records and legal documents related to property titles.
+Text copied to clipboard!- Conduct thorough searches of public records to determine property ownership.

-• Collaborate with attorneys, real estate agents, lenders, and other professionals involved in property transactions.
+- Collaborate with attorneys, real estate agents, and title companies.

 Requirements

-• Proficiency in using title search software and databases.
+- Proficiency with title search software and public records databases.

 Potential interview questions